GLOBAL MARKETS-Euro under water as ECB opens liquidity spout

 Investors are now keenly waiting for the latest read on the

-of job creation to have picked up slightly in August, with a
+job creation to have picked up slightly in August, with a rise

 With the U.S. dollar flying, commodities had to cheapen to